How do you find a more targetted keyword on which to base your domain name and articles?

 Or, put another way, there is a better supply/demand ratio for ‘Lose weight’ than there is for ‘weight loss’

 That’s a very quick exercise to illustrate the point, and it took me about 10 minutes.
 You need to do some more detailed research so you can find a really valuable keyword – one where your ratio of results to searches is as low as possible.
+This is a great tool for that.

 Once you’ve found your keyword you can use it in the domain name you set up for your blog.